MaryamAbdullahi/Bike-Purchase-Project/README.md

 ### Project Overview

-This analysis highlights the relationships between income, occupation, education, and purchasing behavior, providing valuable insights for strategic planning and decision-making.
+This analysis highlights the relationships between income, occupation, education, and purchasing behavior, providing valuable insights for strategic planning and decision-making

 ### Data Sources